pwittchen/wittchen.io/source/_drafts/java-10.md

 ---
 title: Have you learnt Java 9?
-Java 10 is on the way!
+Java 10 is out!
 tags:
     - docker
-	- alpine
-	- linux
     - java
+    - java10
 ---

 TBD.